-The physical risks of climate change may also have an adverse effect on our operations.
+The physical risks of climate change may also have an adverse effect on our business.
 Physical risks can be event-driven (acute) or longer-term shifts (chronic) in climate patterns.
-These risks are highly uncertain, are particular to the unique geographic circumstances associated with each project and may have an adverse effect on Company's projects under its carbon credit streaming agreements.
-Extreme weather events have the potential to disrupt the operation of our projects and may require us to make additional expenditures to mitigate the impact of such events.
+These risks are highly uncertain, are particular to the unique geographic circumstances associated with each project and may have an adverse effect on the Company's projects under its carbon credit streaming and royalty agreements.
+Extreme weather events have the potential to disrupt the operation of our projects and may require additional expenditures to mitigate the impact of such events.

 The projects that the Company enters into carbon credit streaming agreements over and/or otherwise invests in to generate carbon credits are subject to risks associated with natural disasters, which natural disasters could result in temporary or permanent damage to, or destruction of, projects that generate carbon credits.
-Any such natural disasters could impact the ability of the Company's counterparties to deliver carbon credits to the Company and therefore adversely affect the viability of any of the Company's carbon credit streaming agreements, and may result in a material and adverse effect on our profitability, results of operations and financial condition.
+Any such natural disaster could impact the ability of the Company's counterparties to deliver carbon credits to the Company, reduce the number of credits issued or otherwise impair the operations of the project.
+Therefore, such events could adversely affect the viability of any of the Company's carbon credit streaming or royalty agreements, and may result in a material and adverse effect on our profitability, results of operations and financial condition.